Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 For bringing the stream to life: Elgato Stream Deck ($149.99; elgato.com)

 “I initially just got it to trigger sounds.
-I just wanted to be one of those cool DJs that trigger some air horns,” said Jarbo.
-“Then to be able to control it, to go to my second cam from there, to pause the stream, to send out a Tweet that I’m live.
-There’s so many things you can do with the Stream Deck and I think I’ve probably barely scratched the surface of it’s full potential.”
+I just wanted to be one of those cool DJs that trigger some air horns,” says Jarbo.
+“Then to be able to control it, to go to my second cam from there, to pause the stream, to send out a tweet that I’m live.
+There’s so many things you can do with the Stream Deck and I think I’ve probably barely scratched the surface of its full potential.”

 The Stream Deck is one of our favorite gadgets here at Underscored, for many of the same reasons Jarbo lays out above — you can use this keypad to manage a multi-camera broadcast, control your music playback, open apps and so much more with a few quick taps.
 Just make sure you pick the right version for your setup; there’s a six-key Stream Deck Mini ($79) for beginners, a 15-key Stream Deck ($149) for the average streamer and a 32-key Stream Deck XL ($249) for power users.